Itkhori: A Place of Religious Tolerance

 We visited Itkhori recently.
 When we started from Ranchi, it was raining.
 We were a bit depressed as the rains might spoil our visit.
 As we took the diversion towards Itkhori from NH33 after Hazaribagh the rain stopped, so we could enjoy the spirituality of the place.

-The modern day Bhadrakali Temple is built on the ruins of that was built by Raja Mahendra Pal centuries ago.
+The modern-day Bhadrakali Temple is built on the ruins of that was built by Raja Mahendra Pal centuries ago.

 The Jharkhand Tourism took the responsibility of reconstructing the dilapidated temple with enriched history so that it can be preserved.

-After Rajarappa, this is the second most important Shakti Peeths in Jharkhand-Bihar area.
-The third temple is the temple of Ugratara at Hunterganj in Chatra district.
+After Rajarappa, this is the second most important Shakti Peeths in the Jharkhand-Bihar area.
+The third temple is the temple of Ugratara at Hunterganj in the Chatra district.
 It was the capital of the Kingdom of Surath mentioned in the Markandeya Purana.

 Legend of Maa Bhadrakali

 Bhadrakali is one of the most powerful forms of Goddess Parvati or Devi.
 Goddess Parvati is the consort of Lord Shiva and Bhadrakali is one of the nine forms of Devi.
-The word ‘Bhadra’ is a Sanskrit word that means the one who blesses with good fortune and protects from the evil.
+The word ‘Bhadra’ is a Sanskrit word that means the one who blesses with good fortune and protects from evil.

-There was a very powerful asura (demon) named Shankhachud who was blessed by Vishnu that no person could kill him.
-When gods lost their patience over his terror, the commander of gods Kartikeya went to fight him.
+There was a very powerful asura (demon) named Shankhachud who was blessed by Vishnu so that no person could kill him.
+When the gods lost their patience over his terror, the commander of gods Kartikeya went to fight him.
 But Kartikeya fell to the ground by Sankhchud’s attack.
 Seeing this the Goddess Adishakti took a fierce form of Bhadrakali and fought him but could not defeat him.
-So she began to swallow the asuras in the battlefield and in the last Shiva destroyed Sankhchud with his Trident.
+So she began to swallow the asuras on the battlefield and in the last Shiva destroyed Sankhchud with his Trident.

 Maa Bhadrakali is in the gentle form of Maa Mangala Gauri in the temple.
 The Idol of Maa Bhadrakali is made of Gomed (Hessonite) stone and Ashtadhatu (an alloy of eight metals).
 Time has not been able to affect it.
 Initially, there was an eight-handed idol of Goddess Durga beside the Bhadrakali idol but in 1968 both were stolen.
 Maa Bhadrakali’s idol was recovered but not the other one.